vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/105_kAsashamanam/_index.md

 +++
 ## Comment
 Not found in Pāipp. except 2 a, b in xix.
-Employed by Kāuç.
+Employed by Kāuś.
 (31. 27) in a remedial rite against cough and catarrh.

 ## Translations